gbmhunter/blog/content/electronics/communication-protocols/can-protocol/index.md

 {{% img src="can-bus-bit-rate-vs-bus-length.png" width="500px" caption="Graph showing the relationship between the CAN bus transmission rate and maximum bus length." %}}

-A table of common distances/transmission rates is shown below:
+A value `\(5ns/m\)` is typically used for the propagation time of the CAN bus signal down the twisted-pair cable when calculating maximum baud rates and/or cable lengths.
+A table of common distances/transmission rates is shown below.
+These cable lengths are for the cable _trunk_, and not for _stubs_.

 <table>
   <thead>
     <tr>
       <th>Speed</th>
       <th>Distance</th>
-      <th>Commment</th>
+      <th>Comment</th>
     </tr>
   </thead>
   <tbody>